jfgrea27/jfgrea27.github.io/jfgrea27.github.io/content/posts/01-genai-and-tee/01-types-of-tees.md

 - `security_encryption_type=DiskWithVMGuestState` is required for SEV-SNP.

-We can retrieve the
 **Remote Attestation in AMD SEV-SNP enclave**

 At a high level, RA for AMD SEV-SNP works as follows:

 1. The VM guest communicates with the **AMD Secure Processor** a dedicated co-processor on the CPU, requesting attestation via the *Guest Owner Key (GOK)* interface.
-2. The *PSP (Platform Security Processor) measures the VM (firmware, memory, etc.) and generates a measurement report .
+2. The *PSP (Platform Security Processor)* measures the VM (firmware, memory, etc.) and generates a measurement report .
 3. The PSP signs it using an AM root key.
 4. The host gets the AMD-signed certificate chain.